 I created another room divider a few years ago to divide my office from my family room area.
 The room was long and narrow with plenty of doors and other obstacles.
 The only place I could create a wall was to place one in the middle of the room myself instead of building a wall, which would take a lot of time and money.
 This armoire room divider was created to help me keep my supplies together for blogging and organizing.
 Follow along and see how my husband and I created this truly special divider.

-I started doing more craft projects, so my standing scrapbook armoire has now become a crafting armoire where I keep all my crafting supplies and my scrapbooking supplies.
+I started doing more craft projects, so my standing scrapbook armoire has now become a crafting armoire where I keep all my crafting and scrapbooking supplies.

 The supplies I needed are listed below.